Joe McMoneagle

 Remote Viewer #001

-Joseph W. McMoneagle is a retired U.S. Army Chief Warrant Officer and one of the world’s most respected pioneers in the field of remote viewing.
-Over his 20-year career in Army Intelligence, he held highly classified roles within the Army Security Agency and the 902nd Military Intelligence Group.
-From 1978 to 1984, he served as a Special Projects Intelligence Officer at Fort Meade, Maryland, where he was designated Remote Viewer #001 in the U.S. military’s top-secret Stargate Program.
-During this time, he conducted over 450 operational remote viewing missions to support military and intelligence efforts during the Cold War.
-For his service, he was awarded the Legion of Merit, one of the military’s highest honors.
+Joseph McMoneagle is a retired U.S. Army Chief Warrant Officer and one of the most prominent and extensively documented remote viewers in history.
+Over a 20-year military intelligence career, he held highly classified assignments within the Army Security Agency and the 902nd Military Intelligence Group.
+From 1978 to 1984, he served as a Special Projects Intelligence Officer at Fort Meade, Maryland, where he was designated Remote Viewer #001 in the U.S. Army’s top-secret Stargate Program.
+During this time, he conducted more than 450 operational missions in support of U.S. intelligence objectives during the Cold War.
+For his contributions, he was awarded the Legion of Merit, one of the highest honors bestowed for excellence in intelligence service.